ppb1701/nixos-config/Readme.md

 If you fork this repo and want to share ISOs publicly:

-1. Ensure `private/syncthing-devices.nix` and `private/syncthing-secrets.nix` are not present
+1. Ensure `private/syncthing-devices.nix` is not present (or is the .example file)
 2. Build ISO from clean checkout
 3. The resulting ISO will not contain device IDs or passwords